guru2711/GuruPrakash-hall-Booking/README.md

 }

-//Booking a room using endpoints localhost:1011/Booking
+//Booking a room using endpoints, localhost:1011/Booking

 Sample data for Booking => {